mrcnpdlk/pixie/README.md

 ### The MIT License (MIT)

-Copyright (c) 2016 Simon Sessingø / pecee-pixie
+Copyright (c) 2020 Marcin Pudełek / pixie

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal